-Alternate Mary Albright arrived at 4:02 pm, after the vote on the approval of the agenda.
+Alternate Mary Albright arrived at 5:33 pm after the vote on the approval of the agenda was taken.

 Board Member Ron Brown was an excused absence; Board Member Ramon Quiray was an unexcused absence.